Shivam-Mattoo/Health_Symptom_Checker/README.md

 # Health Symptom Checker

 A healthcare symptom analysis application that uses AI to provide educational information about possible conditions based on user symptoms. **This is for educational purposes only and is not a substitute for professional medical advice.**

+## 📌 Problem Statement
+The objective of this project is to build an AI-powered healthcare tool that accepts user symptoms and returns **possible medical conditions**, **severity analysis**, and **recommended next steps**.
+This project is designed to help users better understand their symptoms using LLMs, RAG, and analytics.

 ## Features